-Organization This paper is organized as follows.
-Section II presents the multi-user measurements, the equipment, and the environments.
+tion II presents the multi-user measurements, the equipment, and the environments.
 In Section III, we describe the similarity measures that we use to quantify the distance between the measured channels.
 Section IV discusses our results, showing that multi-user channels can indeed show significantly different spatial structure.
 Finally, Section V presents our conclusions.